Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 Make a Cooking Schedule

-A Thanksgiving meal has multiple courses and dishes, so it’s a good idea to create a cooking schedule to follow the day of.
-Take note of how long each dish takes to prep and cook and create a schedule with that information in mind.Â
+A Thanksgiving meal has multiple courses and dishes, so it’s a good idea to create a cooking schedule to follow on the day.
+Take note of how long each dish takes to prep and cook, and organize your schedule with that in mind.

 Prepare for the Unexpected